 - Although the monthly repayments may appear cheaper on the surface, the truth is that the longer the product lasts, the more expensive it will be.
 That is logical, bearing in mind that interest accumulates as time passes.

 Therefore, what is important is to apply the logic of how.
 That is, how it is in your interest to pay the loan.
 To do this, you initially need to calculate what repayment installment you can afford thoroughly.
 If you know you can pay back a certain amount without problems, you should build the loan on amortization.

 This way, you would avoid unnecessarily lengthening the loan and pay less interest.

 Consider the costs, interest, and penalties

 That is another vital element before taking out a personal loan.
-It should consider that not all loans apply the same interest rates.
+We should bear in mind that not all loans apply the same interest rates.
 There are more expensive loans and other cheaper ones.
-We must always remember this fact since making a financing comparison is as important or more important than any other key we have reviewed.
+We must always remember this fact since making a financing comparison is as important or more important than any other elements we have reviewed.

 Finally, another fundamental element is to consider the interest applied to the loan and the possible expenses, commissions, and penalties.

 For example, there are personal loans whose origination fees are high, while in other cases, they are either not applied or, if certain conditions are met, they are very cheap.